 Switch Plugin

-A Switch Plugin uses filters to determine the next destination of a message in the workflow.
+It uses filters to determine the next destination of a message in the workflow.
 It allows for dynamic message routing based on predefined conditions.

 Key Features